Organic chemistry in the first phases of Solar-type protostars: PRESTELLAR CORES: COLD DOES NOT MEAN POOR IN ORGANICS

 We have already mentioned above the study by \cite{Scibelli2020}, which showed a high frequency of targeted starless cores presenting acetaldehyde and all of them methanol emission.
 Here we discuss three cases.

 \textit{L1521E} is a starless core with no indications of infall motions and, on the contrary, signs of a dynamical and chemical youth: modest central density ($10^5$ cm$^{-3}$) and CO depletion ($\leq 2$). \cite{Scibelli2021} detected acetaldehyde, dimethyl ether, methyl formate and acrylonitrile in addition to methanol.
-The column densities of these iCOMs are about $10^{12}$ cm$^{-12}$, similar therefore to the prestellar cores, within the measurement uncertainties.
-The youth of L1527E ($\leq 10^5$ yr) and the presence of iCOMs at an early evolutionary stage testifies that the formation of the latter is relatively fast, another constraint for the astrochemical models.
+The column densities of these iCOMs are about $10^{12}$ cm$^{-12}$, similar therefore to the prestellar cores , within the measurement uncertainties.
+The youth of L1527E ($\leq 10^5$ yr) and the presence of iCOMs at an early evolutionary stage testifies that the formation of the latter is relatively fast, another constraint for astrochemical models.

-\textit{L1448} is also a starless core where \citet{Jimenez2021} found interestingly relatively large abundances of N-bearing iCOMS but not O-bearing ones, except for methanol.
+\textit{L1448} is also a starless core where \citet{Jimenez2021} found interestingly relatively high abundances of N-bearing iCOMs but not O-bearing ones, except for methanol.

-Finally, by far \textit{TMC-1}, in the Taurus Molecular Cloud complex, is the most studied starless core, in particular the position known as "cyanopolyyne peak".
+\textit{TMC-1} , in the Taurus Molecular Cloud complex, is by far the most studied starless core , in particular the position known as the "cyanopolyyne peak".
 TMC-1 has a volume density similar to that in the external layer of L1544 (at $\sim 10^4$ au), with n(H$_2$) of a few $\times$10$^4$ cm$^{-3}$.
 What made it famous was the detection of abundant large cyanopolyynes, up to 11 carbons (HC$_{11}$N) \citep{Loomis2021}.
 This has been interpreted by many authors as an indication of a chemically young dense core \citep[e.g.][]{Agundez2013}, where carbon is not yet largely locked into CO and, therefore, available for the observed rich carbon chemistry.